 We value your privacy and will protect any information you share with us.

-Thanks again for being one of the many people who believes every human being deserves a life free from persecution and discrimination.
+Thanks again for being one of the many people who believe every human being deserves a life free from persecution and discrimination.

 [positive photo of a refugee from the field] [photo of a staffer/volunteer in the field with 2-3 refugees] [positive photo of a refugee]